 GREEK LOVE IN THE NEAR EAST AND NORTH AFRICA SINCE ANTIQUITY

 Greek love down to the 4th century in both this part of the world and Europe is treated under "Antiquity".
-Though on the European side of the Bosphoros, Constantinople (Istanbul) is here treated as part of the Near East for its obvious greater cultural affinity with it.
+Though on the European side of the Bosphoros, Turkish-ruled Thrace is here treated as part of the Near East for its obvious greater cultural affinity with it.
 Much the most penetrative and balanced study of the love phenomenon summarised here is Before Homosexuality in the Arab-Islamic World, 1500-1800 by Khaled El-Rouayheb (2005).

 The single most decisive change in the fortunes of Greek love in the Near East and North Africa was the triumph of Christianity in the 4th century, with its fierce denunciation and prohibition of male homosexuality.
 The more enduring triumph of Islam, another Abrahamic religion with a similar prohibition, in the 7th century, was less shattering in its implications.

 Attitudes to Greek love in this region down to the nineteenth century remained fairly similar to those in Christendom down to the seventeenth.
 In both, it was generally taken for granted that beautiful boys (but not men, the principal distinction here being the beard), as well as women, were sexually attractive to men.
 Liwāt (the act of the people of Lot), like its Christian equivalent of sodomy, was interpreted as severely prescribing pedication, which was assumed to be what men longed for sexually with boys.

 There was, however, one remarkable difference.
 Whereas in Christendom, the feelings that led men to want sex with boys were themselves condemned as temptations from Satan, a considerable body of Moslem religious opinion held that the love of boys, including the love of them for their beauty, was acceptable or even commendable, so long as it remained chaste.